buildbot/buildbot/master/docs/manual/configuration/steps/shell_command.rst

     The default is ``False``.

 ``timeout``
-    if the command fails to produce any output for this many seconds, it is assumed to be locked up and will be killed.
+    If the command fails to produce any output for this many seconds, it is assumed to be locked up and will be killed.
     This defaults to 1200 seconds.
     Pass ``None`` to disable.

 ``maxTime``
-    if the command takes longer than this many seconds, it will be killed.
+    If the command takes longer than this many seconds, it will be killed.
     This is disabled by default.

 ``logEnviron``
-    If this option is ``True`` (the default), then the step's logfile will describe the environment variables on the worker.
+    If ``True`` (the default), then the step's logfile will describe the environment variables on the worker.
-    In situations where the environment is not relevant and is long, it may be easier to set ``logEnviron=False``.
+    In situations where the environment is not relevant and is long, it may be easier to set it to ``False``.

 ``interruptSignal``
-    If the command should be interrupted (either by buildmaster or timeout etc.), what signal should be sent to the process, specified by name.
+    This is the signal (specified by name) that should be sent to the process when the command needs to be interrupted (either by the buildmaster, a timeout, etc.).
-    By default this is "KILL" (9).
+    By default, this is "KILL" (9).
     Specify "TERM" (15) to give the process a chance to cleanup.
-    This functionality requires a 0.8.6 worker or newer.
+    This functionality requires a version 0.8.6 worker or newer.

 ``sigtermTime``

     If set, when interrupting, try to kill the command with SIGTERM and wait for sigtermTime seconds before firing ``interuptSignal``.
-    If None, ``interruptSignal`` will be fired immediately on interrupt.
+    If None, ``interruptSignal`` will be fired immediately upon interrupt.

 ``initialStdin``
-    If the command expects input on stdin, that can be supplied as a string with this parameter.
+    If the command expects input on stdin, the input can be supplied as a string with this parameter.
     This value should not be excessively large, as it is handled as a single string throughout Buildbot -- for example, do not pass the contents of a tarball with this parameter.

 ``decodeRC``